Commercial Weight Consultancy

 UK Addiction and Rehabilitation Services

 The rehab clinic market is positioned for an affluent patient-buyer, but the actual decision is usually made by a family navigating insurance for someone who does not want to be treated.
-Insurance verification, resistant-patient handling, and unsponsored outcome data are where the weight sits — and almost no clinic is offering any of them.
+What that family needs from a clinic, and what almost no clinic currently offers, is where the weight sits.

 Read the analysis →Keyword: ADHD assessment